fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 needed them and were denied the opportunity, but also wastes time and money for both them and the government.

+Remember, a scholarship is not free.
+When you take a scholarship, you give up your own freedom and the ability to chart your own future.

 *Banner picture: A waterfall along Half Dome Trail, Yosemite National Park*